Anil Sadgopal: Delhi

 Sadgopal moved to Delhi in 1992.
 During this period, he researched and wrote a book on assassinated trade unionist Shankar Guha Niyogi.
 In 1994, he joined the University of Delhi as Professor of Education.
-During 1998-2001, he served as Head, Department of Education and Dean, Faculty of Education.
-Subsequently he was Senior Fellow at the Nehru Memorial Museum and Library (2001-2006).
+During 1998–2001, he served as head of the department of education and dean of the faculty of education.
+Subsequently he was senior fellow at the Nehru Memorial Museum and Library (2001–2006).

 From the 1980s, Sadgopal has been increasingly involved in the people's science movement in India.
-During 1993-2002, he was the National Convener of Bharat Jan Vigyan Jatha, an all India people’s science network.
+During 1993–2002, he was the national convener of Bharat Jan Vigyan Jatha, an all-India people’s science network.

 The RTE act

-In 2004, Sadgopal was inducted as a member of the Central Advisory Board of Education (CABE), the highest advisory body to the Government in matters related to education.
-During 2004-2005 he was a member of three CABE committees, including the committee which was to draft the RTE Bill.
+In 2004, Sadgopal was inducted as a member of the Central Advisory Board of Education (CABE), the highest advisory body to the government in matters related to education.
+During 2004–2005 he was a member of three CABE committees, including the committee which was to draft the RTE Bill.
 In July 2005, when the draft was presented at a full meeting of CABE, Sadgopal circulated a note, alleging that the draft prepared by the committee had been changed in a major way, diluting the provisions of the proposed act.
-The Government dismissed it as his personal view, and he resigned from the committee.
-The bill was passed by the Parliament of India in 2009, and the Act came into force from 1 April 2010.
+The government dismissed it as his personal view, and he resigned from the committee.
+The bill was passed by the Parliament of India in 2009, and the act came into force from 1 April 2010.
 Subsequently, Sadgopal has been involved in a campaign to modify the RTE Act and bring in a common school system.
 He was one of the founders of the All India Forum for Right to Education, set up in 2009, and is a member of its presidium.